Things to Do in Stuttgart

 When to Visit

 Spring (April-May) brings mild temperatures of 15-20°C with occasional showers (60mm monthly rainfall).
 Cherry blossoms bloom along the riverside promenade, and accommodation costs are 20% below peak rates.
 The Medieval Spring Festival occurs May 15-17.
 Summer (June-August) is peak season with warm 22-26°C temperatures and minimal rain (40mm).
 Expect crowds and prices 40% higher than off-season.
-The renowned St. Uttgart Wine Festival runs July 10-12, while the Classical Music Festival fills August evenings.
-Autumn (September-October) offers ideal conditions: crisp 12-18°C weather, stunning foliage, and harvest festivals.
+The well-known St. Uttgart Wine Festival runs July 10-12, while the Classical Music Festival fills August evenings.
+Autumn (September-October) offers ideal conditions: crisp 12-18°C weather, impressive foliage, and harvest festivals.
 Accommodation drops 25% from summer peaks.
 The Oktoberfest celebration happens September 20-22.
 Winter (November-March) sees temperatures of 2-8°C with frequent light snow (80mm precipitation).
 Many attractions have reduced hours, but Christmas markets (December 1-23) create magical atmospheres.
 Hotel rates are lowest, down 50% from summer.
-Spring and autumn suit culture enthusiasts seeking fewer crowds, while summer attracts festival-goers despite higher costs.
+Spring and autumn suit culture ensoiasts seeking fewer crowds, while summer attracts festival-goers despite higher costs.
 Winter appeals to those wanting authentic local experiences and budget-friendly stays.